backtrace-labs/backtrace-cocoa/README.md

 BacktraceClient.shared = [[BacktraceClient alloc] initWithCredentials: BacktraceCredentials error: error];
 ```

-## Backtrace client configuration
+## Configure Backtrace client <a name="documentation-client-configuration"></a>
-For more advanced usage of BacktraceClient, you can supply BacktraceClientConfiguration as a parameter.
+For more advanced usage of `BacktraceClient`, you can supply `BacktraceClientConfiguration` as a parameter.
 See the following example:
 - Swift
 ```swift
 let backtraceCredentials = BacktraceCredentials(endpoint: URL(string: "https://backtrace.io")!, token: "token")